-In response to the arboreal work of artists from Gaspard Dughet to JMW Turner, this event will consider some of the writers who shaped ideas about trees in seventeenth, eighteenth and nineteenth-century Britain.
+In response to the arboreal work of artists from Gaspard Dughet to JMW Turner, this event considered some of the writers who shaped ideas about trees in seventeenth, eighteenth and nineteenth-century Britain.
 Their powerful imaginative responses illuminate the past and give us new perspectives on the present.
-After a welcoming drink and tour of the prints on display, we’ll consider the work of tree-thinkers including John Evelyn, who advocated tree planting in the 1660s, and William Cowper, who thought a single oak tree was fit subject for poetic biography.
+After a welcoming drink and tour of the prints on display, we considered the work of tree-thinkers including John Evelyn, who advocated tree planting in the 1660s, and William Cowper, who thought a single oak tree was fit subject for poetic biography.

 All levels and abilities are welcome.
 This talk, is open to anyone 18+ and will be held at the Barber Institute of Fine Arts.
 Limited spaces, so booking is essential.